VTL-Community/VTLTech/Guidelines.md

 3. `"source"`:       an optional JSON object property containing data source information (i.e. an URL for data retrieval or specific text or date formats used in the data source);
-4. `"presentation"`: an optional JSON object property containing additional information useful when displaying data from this dataset, such as columns order and sorting information;
+4. `"presentation"`: an optional JSON object property containing additional information useful when displaying data from this dataset, such as sorting or paging information;
 5. `"data"`:         an optional property that MUST be either a JSON array or a JSON object.
 If the property is a JSON array, each element of the array MUST BE a JSON object representing a single datapoint, with each key corresponding to a component and